RyanReedKnight/PortfolioBackend/README.md

 # PortfolioBackend
- <p>This is a Spring Boot 3 backend for a website that alows the owner to share their photos.
-Photos are meant to be uploaded by the authorized user
-   via <a href="https://github.com/RyanReedKnight/portfolio-admin">the portfolio admin page</a>, and can be viewed by anyone via <a href="https://github.com/RyanReedKnight/Portfolio">the portfolio webpage.</a></p>
+This is a Spring Boot 3 backend for a website that alows the owner to share their photos.
+Photos are meant to be uploaded by the authorized user via <a href="https://github.com/RyanReedKnight/portfolio-admin">the portfolio admin page</a>, and can be viewed by anyone via <a href="https://github.com/RyanReedKnight/Portfolio">the portfolio webpage.</a></p>

  <p> For each photo that is saved, the file bytes are saved to a designated directory, and other information pertaining to the photo
  (title, description, location) are saved in a PostgreSQL database.<p>